SakibAbsar/Management-and-Tracking-System/README.md

-# Comprehensive IT Project Management and Tracking Dashboard
+# Management and Tracking Dashboard

 ## Overview
 This project simulates a project management dashboard for an IT Project Manager.
 The dashboard includes tools for planning, tracking, risk management, and reporting.